blendernc/blendernc/docs/source/examples/import_ECMWF_netCDF.rst

 .. image:: ../../images/ecmwf_example/select_dataset.png
   :width: 100%
-  :class: with-shadow float-left
+  :class: with-shadow

 - Select the variable ``t2m`` from this dataset (Air-Temperature at 2 meters):

 .. image:: ../../images/ecmwf_example/select_variable.png
   :width: 100%
-  :class: with-shadow float-left
+  :class: with-shadow

 - Click over the animation checkbox to allow the dataset to be animated.

 .. image:: ../../images/ecmwf_example/select_animate.png
   :width: 100%
-  :class: with-shadow float-left
+  :class: with-shadow

 - Let's increase the resolution to 100%:

 .. image:: ../../images/ecmwf_example/change_resolution.png
   :width: 100%
-  :class: with-shadow float-left
+  :class: with-shadow

 - Now, we can apply the material BlenderNC just created, but first, lets delete the default cube (shortuct ``x``), create a sphere (shortcut ``shift + a`` - ``Mesh -> UV Sphere``), and scale it to ``2x`` (shortcut ``s + 2 + return``)